 Once the customer records have been assigned, the route group can then be assigned to the salesperson's mobile unit records.
 Now, after the mobile's next sync, only the customers this salesperson services will show in their list of customers.
 Multiple route groups can be assigned to multiple mobile unit records, which means that if there are some customers that are serviced by two or more salespersons, they can still be set up as such.

 For more details, see Solid Know How™ Article #282 How to Create Customer Route Groups.

 Keeping around a customer record that you will never visit again is only creating one more record to sort through.
 This is especially detrimental on the mobile, where the extra records must be skipped over on a daily basis.
 To remove these records from displaying on the mobiles but still maintain the record inside your system, use the above-mentioned Customer Route Group technique to assign them to a route group that will not be assigned to any mobile unit record.
 This way, the customer will remain in your main accounting system without appearing on any mobile.
 That step alone is all that is really required to make your salesperson's mobile computer more efficient when searching for the customer they need.

 3. Customer Names

 This suggestion may not always be applicable; however, it should be considered for situations where it can be used to improve how quickly a customer can be found on the mobile.
-Before performing any action on this section, it may be desirable to consult your customers first to see if these suggestions will work for them as well.
-After all, it is their name printing on the invoice.
+Before performing any action on this section, it may be desirable to consult your customers first to see if these suggestions will also work for them.
+After all, it is their name printed on the invoice.